Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 01 · Why did this happen?

-What's the essential difference between an NFT and a token like Bitcoin?
+What's the essential difference between an NFT and a Token like Bitcoin?
 It's "interchangeable or not."
 Bitcoin is a fungible token: your 1 BTC and someone else's 1 BTC are identical and swappable one-for-one, like banknotes.
 An NFT is non-fungible: each has a unique ID and information and can't be swapped at parity, like a certificate with a serial number and ownership record.
 It's precisely this uniqueness that lets an NFT represent "the ownership of a specific thing" — its value lies not in being exchangeable but in being identifiable and provable: "which one this is, and whose it is."

 02 · What is the mechanism?